galaxyproject/training-material/topics/ecology/tutorials/x-array-map-plot/tutorial.md

 > 2. What is the range of values for latitude and longitude?
 >
 > > ### {% icon solution %} Solution
 > > 1.
-The `info file` tells us that `time0` is coded as `timedelta64[ns]` e.g. as differences in times (here in nanoseconds).
-Here the reference time is ,May, 25, 2022.
+The `info file` tells us that `time0` is coded as `timedelta64[ns]` i.e. the time differences are in ns (here in nanoseconds).
+The format of time is ` sl.no  yy-mm-dd  hh:mm:ss `.
 If we look at the tabular file named `time0` (generated by `NetCDF xarray Coordinate Info`), we see that these times are automatically converted to human readable time format when printed:
 > >
 > > > ### {% icon code-out %} Output
 > > > ```bash